Directory

 • Do not leave the laptop computer in your car where it is visible.

-• Do not check it as baggage when flying; take it as a carry-on.
+• Do not check the laptop as baggage when flying; take it as a carry-on.

 • If a key or keys come off of your laptop computer, do not try to repair yourself.
 Do not use glue on the keyboard.
 Key replacement is usually free of charge at the Electronic Campus Support Center unless the whole keyboard is damaged or vandalism is involved.